-The change in the scope of consolidation and equity method compared with that at the year ended March 31, 2022 was summarized as follows:

-Number of companies newly included in the scope of consolidation; 37 companies

-(JATCO Tool Ltd and 36 other companies)

-Number of companies excluded from the scope of consolidation; 7 companies

-(Nissan Prince Gunma Hanbai Co., Ltd. and 6 other companies)

-Number of companies newly accounted for by the equity method; 4 companies

-(Nissan Car Techno Yamaguchi Co., Ltd and 3 other companies)

-Number of companies ceased to be accounted for by the equity method; 11 companies
+- Number of companies newly included in the scope of consolidation; 1 company (Nissan Global Management S.A.) - Number of companies excluded from the scope of consolidation; 7 companies (Fukuoka Nissan Motor Co., Ltd. and 6 other companies) - Number of companies ceased to be accounted for by the equity method; 1 company (Rose Kiln Retail Ltd.)

-(JATCO Tool Ltd and 10 other companies)

-The increases in the number of consolidated subsidiaries were mainly due to reexamination of the scope of the consolidated companies and companies to which the equity method is applied to strengthen governance and other decreases were mainly due to liquidation and sale of their shares.
+The increase in the number of consolidated subsidiaries was mainly due to establishment of a new company.
+The decreases were mainly due to liquidation and merger.